 A curriculum that provides students with an understanding of and sensitivity to human diversity is encouraged (required by WSU).
 The credits/units in sociology provide one opportunity for such a curriculum.
-See the sociology choices in the WSU 'Diversity Course Identification Guidelines' for possible selection or choose courses that include minority, non-Western, ethnic or other 'area' studies.

 Natural Sciences

 Introductory survey courses or review courses do not meet the content level expectations for these natural science requirements.